Plutonomicon/plutarch-plutus/docs/TRICKS.md

 # Figuring out the representation of a Plutarch type

-As discussed in other sections of the guide, Plutarch types are merely tags to underlying semantic representations.
-This is an eDSL after all!
-Their data declarations _actually_ don't matter as far as internal semantics are concerned.
-It's actually the `PlutusType` instance that _really_ determines the representation.
-So how do you figure out the representation of this seemingly transient tag?
-By following _conventions_.
+We've discussed before how [Plutarch types are merely tags](./CONCEPTS.md#edsl-types-in-plutarch) and don't have a direct connection to their runtime representations.
+It's important to be able to intuitively figure out the runtime representations from the data type declaration though.
+This is why most types follow certain conventions.

-You _could_ give your Plutarch type a representation that makes no sense given its `data` type declaration, but don't!
-Instead, most data type declarations follow certain rules to hint at their representations.
 The representation can only be one of two categories: builtin and Scott encoded.
 All _trivial_ builtin types are already defined in Plutarch: `PInteger`, `PByteString`, `PString`, `PBool`, `PUnit`, `PBuiltinList`, and `PBuiltinPair`.

 Now, let's discuss patterns of data declarations and what representation they _should_ hint at: